okeeffed/cheat-sheets/Advanced-React-Redux.md

 If we pass this basic component to the router, we can wrap the component using a HOC.

+You need to create `actions` and `reducers` for the correct Auth action and reducer.

 ```javascript
 // src > actions > index.js
 import {